perryjer1/perryjer1.github.io/posts/pythagorean-triples.md

 triples).
 Read up on it [here](https://en.wikipedia.org/wiki/Pythagorean_Triple).

 In retrospect, it makes sense that Euclid would know this.
-He knew a think or two about geometry.
+He knew a thing or two about geometry.